scala/scala-lang/_posts/2020-11-30-flexible-and-safe-tuples-in-scala3.md

 ```

 We use here a combination of match types and a form of dependent types called
-*dependently match types*.
+*dependent match types*.
 There are some quirks to it as you might have noticed:
 using lower case types means using type variables and we cannot use pattern matching
 on the object.
 I think however that this implementation is extremely concise and readable.